 At OfferingTree, we care deeply about furthering access to services that promote health and wellness.
 In that spirit, we encourage you to consider how you can build community by making your classes or services accessible and inclusive:

 The fee is often the first piece of the puzzle people will consider when creating an accessible offering.
 Classes or services offered on a donation-based, sliding scale, or at no cost is a great start to removing some barrier to accessing quality services and activities that promote better health and wellness.

 Figure out who you want to reach with your wellness services

-Who do you want to serve?
 Cost is sometimes just one factor in addressing the issue of inclusivity and accessibility.
 Ask yourself who it is you want to serve or provide your offerings to.
 Is it a specific population or demographic?
-For example, if you would like to offer chair fitness classes to the elderly, then you may want to research and reach out to places like senior homes, the library or other community gathering locations.
+For example, if you would like to offer chair fitness classes to the elderly, then you may want to research and reach out to places like senior homes, the library, or other community gathering locations.

 Finally, remember that like any new venture, this too will take time to build.
-Have patience, ask for help when you need it and listen to feedback.
+Have patience, ask for help when you need it, and listen to feedback.
 Think of this as a true community-building effort.
-Over time and with commitment, you can build a special and safe space for people to come in as they truly are – and that’s the bottom line in providing accessible services and offerings.
+Over time and with commitment, you can build a special and safe space for people to come in as they truly are – and that’s the bottom line in making wellness more accessible.

 Looking for a way to simplify your registration and payment process for your community-based classes or services?
 Our software for wellness professionals includes the ability to easily offer discount codes or donation-based payments.
 Come learn more at an upcoming live demo.